NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README.md

 ## Update the FSx for NetApp ONTAP file systems you want to monitor

+The way the monitoring system know which file systems to monitor is with a file of the name `input.txt`.
+This has the following format:
+    - One line per FSx for NetApp ONTAP file system you want to monitor.
+    - Each line should contain the following comma-separated values:
+    ```
+    <filesystem_name>,<managment_ip>,<secret_name>,<region>
+    ```

+    Where:

+        `<filesystem_name>`: The name of the FSx for NetApp ONTAP file system.
+Cannot contain spaces.
+        `<management_ip>`: The management IP address of the FSx for NetApp ONTAP file system.
+        `<secret_name>`: The name of the AWS Secrets Manager secret that contains the credentials to use.
+        `<region>`: The AWS region where the FSx for NetApp ONTAP file system is located.

 To add or remove FSxN resources, follow these steps:

 1. **Log in via SSH to the EC2 instance**